When To Switch From Veg To Flower? Get All the Answers from Kyle Kushman

 Don’t flush before flowering unless there are lockout issues due to toxicity.

 Plants need nutrients, especially in early flowering, as they bulk up for the buds.
-Depriving the plant of nutrients at this stage only hurts your final yields.
+Depriving the plant of nutrients at vegetative and pre flowering stages only hurts your final yields.

 Flush a week or two before harvest for a smoother smoke.
 The first week of flowering should be treated as your last week of veg.